Facing Foreclosure in New Mexico?

 Frequently Asked Questions

-How long does foreclosure take in New Mexico?
+How long can foreclosure take in New Mexico?

-New Mexico uses judicial (district court action) foreclosure.
-The process typically takes 360 days from the first notice to the sale date.
-New Mexico also grants a 9 months redemption period after the sale, extending the full timeline.
+New Mexico uses judicial foreclosure.
+In New Mexico, the bank can foreclose in roughly 360 days from the first notice to the sale date — though the actual timeline depends on how you respond and which protections apply.
+New Mexico also grants a 9 months redemption period after the sale, which extends the full timeline.
 Federal law (Regulation X) prohibits lenders from starting foreclosure until Day 120 of delinquency.

 Can I stop foreclosure once it starts in New Mexico?